Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 ## 1/25/2025

-Did nothing today. tried to read but didnt.
+Did nothing today. tried to read but didn't.

+## 1/26/2025

+Today i finish the chapter on snmp and FTP and TFTP.
+It was really a theorical password.
+I dont know if i will do a customized lab for it.
+But i intend to do the Courseware labs in the Ip services modules. before coninuing the lecture.
+The next chapter are about Automation and programmability.